buahaha/django-eveuniverse/docs/index.rst

 Welcome to django-eveuniverse's documentation!
 ==============================================

 *django-eveuniverse* is a foundation app meant to help speed up the development of Django apps that are using data from ESI.
-It provides all Eve Universe classes as Django models, including all relationships between then, ready to be used in your project.
-Furthermore, all Eve models have an on-demand loading mechanism that allows you to load and store every eve objects ad-hoc.
+It provides all Eve classes from the Universe category in ESI as Django models, including all relationships between then, ready to be used in your project.
+Furthermore, all Eve models have an on-demand loading mechanism with database caching that will load eve objects from ESI as needed.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   installation
+   operations
    developer
    api